RobCranfill/Crandard/README.md

 The only files you need for your WeeWx installation are "skin.conf" and "index.html.tmpl"; the others are project files.

-Here's a pic of it in action (complete with low-voltage warning; I need a new power supply); note that this is a somewhat old version, not exactly as it stands now.
-Once I stop mucking with it I'll update to a final screenshot.
+Here's a screenshot of it in action.

 ![Image of Crandard in use](crandard-in-use.png)